L&Q charcoal textured image on content page header

 • we've improved the complaints information on our website to make it easier for you to tell us about things that have gone wrong.

-• as well as learning from the 104 cases highlighted by the Ombudsman, we're reviewing the past three years of our complaints data to make sure we are treating our residents fairly and equally, regardless of their background
+• we're reviewing the past three years of our complaints data to make sure we are treating our residents fairly and equally, regardless of their background

 • we're reducing the time it takes us to resolve a complaint by recruiting more complaint handlers